2020 saw customers moving towards online shopping at an unprecedented rate. But, that brings a challenge for your

 Studies have shown that 89% of consumers tell their friends and family about good customer experiences.

 Crafting great customer experiences and delivering fantastic service could be a very potent way to increase customer satisfaction and get these satisfied customers to do your marketing for you.

 How many times have you been hunting for a product, found one that seems right, and then had to ditch it simply because you had questions about it and couldn’t find an answer?
 You’re not alone.

 According to Forrester, 53% of customers would abandon their carts if they don’t get answers to their questions immediately.

-Deploying a chat window on your e-commerce portal would make it easier for them to find the answers they need and even increase their trust in your business.
+Deploying a chatbot on your Shopify eCommerce website would make it easier for them to find the answers they need and even increase their trust in your business.

 It’s really easy for customers to switch over due to the bad service.
 But there’s a bright side to it.

 If you’re providing fantastic e-commerce customer service, those frustrated online shoppers will be switching over from your competitors to you.

 This is literally one of Amazon’s tenets of customer service.
 The easier you make it for customers to make purchases and reach out for support, the better the experience.